Civic Engagement Core Requirement

 Students can integrate civic engagement into their academic experience in many ways.
-In the College of Arts & Sciences, students have a core requirement called the Civic Engagement Cornerstone.
-You can satisfy the Civic Engagement (CE) Cornerstone through the completion of a CE-designated course or a CE project.
-You can find a designated course in our Civic Engagement designated course list (pdf).
+In the College of Arts & Sciences, students have a core requirement for Civic Engagement (CE).
+You can satisfy the Civic Engagement (CE) Core requirement through the completion of a CE-designated course or a CE project.
+You can find a designated course in our Civic Engagement designated course list (pdf), or by searching BoxerOnline using the checkbox for civic engagement.

 CE courses or student projects must:

-- Be approved by the Center for Civic Engagement
+- Be approved by the McCall Center for Civic Engagement

 - Serve the common good